blizzard-net/warcraft/README.md

 ```

 The console output displays the profile data that was retrieved from the Blizzard Character Profile API.
-The library supports many other APIS, too.
+The library supports many other APIs, too.

 ```shell
 Level for Drinian: 60